 Listen to their explanation and ask questions where you’re not clear.
 It is important that they feel heard in this conversation as well if you are to maintain your relationship.

-Difficult conversations are not easy to have in all instances, but as a manager and as your ability to communicate assertively expands, these conversations can start to feel less difficult and more rewarding.
+Difficult conversations are not easy to have in all instances, but as a manager and as you get more practice being assertive and dealing with difficult people and your ability to communicate assertively expands, these conversations can start to feel less difficult and more rewarding.